Hisui45/scodd_app/README.md

 Enjoy a Simplified Life:

 Let Scodd help you streamline your chores, conquer clutter, and find a more efficient way to manage your living space.

-Feedback and Support
+## Feedback and Support
-We value your feedback!
+Your feedback is valued!
 If you have suggestions, encounter issues, or want to share your experience, please reach out to our support team at support@scoddapp.com.

-Contributing
-Contributions are welcome!
-If you're a developer and want to contribute to Scodd's development, check out our Contributing Guidelines.

-License
 Scodd is licensed under the MIT License.